dschach/semantic-versioning/README.md

 - fix: A bug fix (Patch)
 - perf: A code change that improves performance (Patch)
 - refactor: A code change that neither fixes a bug nor adds a feature (Patch)
 - revert: Any reversion of a PR/commit.
-(Patch, if the original commit is in a different release)
+This should not affect the version number.
+If this is a reversion across releases, then it should be noted as a feat or chore.
+(No-Release)
 - test: Adding missing tests or correcting existing tests (Minor)

 ### Scope